vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 biological energy, bio-plasma, etc. It has been a moot point in  western Philosophy and Psychology as to how mind which is  psychic in nature affects the body which is physical or material  in nature.
 According to Indian Philosophy. between the body  and manas or mind. there is prii1)a which serves as a link  between the two.
 PriiIJa is not mind; it is insentient, but it  is not like gross physical energy.
 It is subtle biological  energy which catches the vibrations of the mind and transmits  them to the nerves and plexuses and also physical vibrations  to the mind.
 By controlling the mind one can control the priiIJa,  and by controlling the prii1)a. one can control the mind.

-According to Saivagama, priiIJa is not something alien to safnl·it  or consciousne~s. but the. first evolute of satnvil (consciousness)  Priik satin';1 priiIJe pariIJatii.
+According to Śaivagama, priiIJa is not something alien to safnl·it  or consciousne~s. but the. first evolute of satnvil (consciousness)  Priik satin';1 priiIJe pariIJatii.
 In the process of creation SOInl';1  or consciousness is at first transformed into priiIJa.
 So priiIJa is a  phase of consciousness itself.

 The word priiIJa is used both in the general sense of priiIJanii  or priiIJa-sakli or life-principle or life-force and in the specific  sense of various biological functions.
 This life-force expresses  itself in breath.
 PriiIJa or the life-force cannot be contacted  directly.
 It is only through breath that priiIJa or life-force can be  influenced.
 So the word prii1Ja is generally used for breath also  though sometimes the word viiyu (as priiIJa-viiyu) is added to it.
 In this context the word prii1Ja is used for the breath that is  exhaled. and apiina is used for the breath that is inhaled.
 The word priiIJa is thus used in three senses - (I) in a general  sense of priiIJa-sakli or life-force, (2) in a <;pecific sense accord